A noncontagious, chronic, multisystem disease.

 University of Texas Health Science Center

 Houston Medical School

-MDM is an advisory board member for Boehringer-Ingelheim, Genentech and Astellas.
-She receives royalties from Oxford University Press for "The Scleroderma Book: A guide for patients and families".
-MDM is an author of a number of references cited in this monograph.
+MDM is an advisory board member for Boehringer-Ingelheim, Galapagos, Corbus, and Eicos.
+MDM is on the grant review board for Medtelligence.
+She receives royalties from Oxford University Press and Henry Stewart Talks.
+MDM is an author of a number of references cited in this topic.

-Dr Maureen D. Mayes would like to gratefully acknowledge Dr Rajpreet K. Arora-Singh, a previous contributor to this monograph.
+Dr Maureen D. Mayes would like to gratefully acknowledge Dr Rajpreet K. Arora-Singh, a previous contributor to this topic.
 RKA declares that she has no competing interests.

 Associate Professor of Medicine

 MEC has been reimbursed by: Actelion International (and is a member of its speakers bureau); Encysive Pharmaceuticals; and MediQuest Therapeutics.
 She is local principal investigator for the SCOT trial, sponsored by NIH.

 Division of Rheumatic and Autoimmune Diseases

 University of Minnesota

 JM declares that he has no competing interests.